-Under the OTARD rules, an owner or a tenant has the right to install an antenna (that meets size limitations) on property that he owns or over which he has exclusive use or control.
+Under the OTARD rules, an owner or a tenant has the right to install an antenna on property that he owns or over which he has exclusive use or control.
 This includes single family homes, condominiums, cooperatives, townhomes and manufactured homes.
 In the case of condominiums, cooperatives and rental properties, the rules apply to “exclusive use” areas, like terraces, balconies or patios.
-“Exclusive use” refers to an area of the property that only the renter and people allowed by the renter may enter and use.
+“Exclusive use” refers to an area of the property that only renters and their guests may enter and use.
 If the area is shared with others or accessible without the renter’s permission, it is not considered to be an exclusive use area.

 OTARD rules do not apply to common areas that are owned by a landlord, a community association or jointly by condominium owners.
 These common areas may include the roof or exterior walls of a multiple dwelling unit.
 Under certain conditions, if a common antenna is available for use by residents, then the community association or landlord may prohibit the installation of an individually-owned antenna or satellite dish, provided the signal quality from the central antenna is as good as the signal quality from an individually-owned antenna or dish, and the costs of using the central antenna are no greater than the costs of an individually-owned antenna or dish.

 What kinds of restrictions are prohibited?

 Restrictions that prevent or delay installation, maintenance or use of antennas covered by the rule are prohibited.
 For example, in most cases, requirements to get approval before installing an antenna are prohibited.